iomicroservices/baselink-nuxt/content/legal/terms-of-service.md

 **5.3.1** You may cancel Your subscription at any time by providing written notice or using Your Account settings.
 Cancellation will take effect 48 hours after the notice is received.<br>
 **5.3.2** Any Bookings already scheduled beyond this 48-hour period may either:
 - proceed as one-off Bookings at the standard rate; or
-- be cancelled free of charge if You provide at least 48 hours’ notice before the scheduled Service.
+- be cancelled free of charge if You provide at least 48 hours' notice before the scheduled Service.

 **5.3.3** No further subscription payments will be taken once cancellation takes effect, but You remain responsible for any outstanding amounts for Services already delivered.